For some people in eastern Ontario and southern Quebec the start of this new year was a worrisome case of déjà vu.

 At it’s height, several million people throughout the provinces and US states were without power, some blackouts lasting for weeks before crews were able to restore power everywhere.

-It financial terms it was also one of the most costly as well.
+It was also one of the most costly natural disasters in Canadian history as well.
 Although figures vary greatly depending on sources and methodology, estimates of economic activity loss were between one and three billion dollars.

 There were also some 600,000 insurance claims totalling over a billion dollars.
 Another billion was spent on Hydro infrastructure repairs, another billion on provincial government costs, and millions of dollars in expense incurred by the federal government and military.